panghuuuuu/ISCS-30.23-XW/README.md

 To create static public IP addresses and set up load balancing, refer to [Task 5: Create Static Public IP Addresses using Google Cloud Networking](https://www.cloudskillsboost.google/focuses/19123?parent=catalog).

+Note: Create two separate load balancers for frontend and backend.

 ### Deploy to Kubernetes

 Navigate to the `kubernetes-manifests` directory to apply the Kubernetes manifests step-by-step: